Democratic Rep. Tlaib accuses Biden of supporting Palestinian ‘genocide’ and warns of political ramifications - KESQ

 The video – which features images of protests with chants of “Free Palestine” and ‘From the river to the sea” across Michigan, California, Pennsylvania, Ohio, Illinois and New York – ends with text that states: “Joe Biden supported the genocide of the Palestinian people,” “The American people won’t forget,” “Biden, support the ceasefire now,” and “Or don’t count on us in 2024.”

-CNN has reached out to Tlaib’s office and the White House for comment.
+The White House declined to comment on the video.
+CNN has also reached out to Tlaib’s office.

+Tlaib, a longtime advocate for Palestinian rights, has been the most outspoken critic of Israel in Congress since her election in 2018.
+In recent weeks, she has roiled some of her colleagues determined to present a united front amid the Israel-Hamas war as divisions have grown more personal.

+Tlaib did not directly condemn Hamas in her statement the day after the Palestinian militant group launched surprise cross-border raids from Gaza on October 7, killing more than 1,400 people and taking hundreds of hostages.

 The United Nations Convention on the Prevention and Punishment of the Crime of Genocide, which was adopted after World War II, defines genocide as “acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group.”
 Biden has before said that the atrocities being uncovered in Ukraine as Russia continues its invasion qualify as “genocide” – but that declaration last year didn’t trigger any immediate changes to American policy toward the conflict.

-Biden has resisted calls for a ceasefire, including at the United Nations, and instead has said he supports so-called humanitarian pauses to allow for the release of hostages held in Gaza.
+Biden has resisted calls for a ceasefire in Gaza, including at the United Nations, and instead has said he supports so-called humanitarian pauses to allow for the release of hostages held there.
 Israel has a “responsibility,” the US president has said, to defend its citizens from terrorism.
 Neither he nor anyone in his administration has come close to criticizing how Israel is conducting its offensive.

-Tlaib, a longtime advocate for Palestinian rights, has been the most outspoken critic of Israel in Congress since her election in 2018.

-Following Hamas’ October 7 attack on Israel, Tlaib said in a statement in part: “I grieve the Palestinian and Israeli lives lost yesterday, today, and every day.
-I am determined as ever to fight for a just future where everyone can live in peace, without fear and with true freedom, equal rights, and human dignity,” adding, “The path to that future must include lifting the blockade, ending the occupation, and dismantling the apartheid system that creates the suffocating, dehumanizing conditions that can lead to resistance.
-The failure to recognize the violent reality of living under siege, occupation, and apartheid makes no one safer.”

 The congresswoman recently faced a GOP-led resolution to censure her over comments critical of Israel and in support of Palestinians.